How I’ve Tasted God’s Goodness Through Not Having a Boyfriend

 A New Perspective on Singleness

-My current struggles with lust and porn as a single girl would undoubtedly pop up in a dating relationship.
+My current struggles would undoubtedly pop up in a dating relationship.
 Thankfully, I’m not dating and never have.
-And I believe God doesn’t want me to be involved with a guy right now.
+And I believe that God doesn’t want me to be involved with a guy right now because He knows that I need to grow in my relationship with Him first.

 Oh, taste and see that the Lord is good; blessed is the man who trusts in Him!
 Oh, fear the Lord, you His saints!
 There is no want to those who fear Him.
 The young lions lack and suffer hunger; but those who seek the Lord shall not lack any good thing.
 (Psalm 34:8-10 NKJV)

-Of course, my immediate reaction to this verse is, “God, I am lacking a good thing—I lack a boyfriend!”
-But, after listening to the By Faith podcast last night, I can admit that perhaps I’m not lacking any good thing.
-Perhaps my lack of a boyfriend right now is the good thing God promises for those who seek Him.
+Of course, my immediate reaction to this verse is this: “God, I am lacking a good thing—I lack a boyfriend!”
+But after listening to the By Faith podcast last night, I can admit that I’m not lacking any good thing.
+Perhaps my lack of a boyfriend right now is a good thing from God.

 Because my “lack” tastes like God’s goodness.
 It tastes like mercy.
 It tastes like love.

-Just to clarify, here’s what I am not saying: You must have your act together before you meet your future husband.
+Just to clarify, here’s what I’m not saying: You need to have your act together before you meet your future husband.
 When your act is 100% together, God will bring a great guy into your life.

-I need to put more effort into my relationship with God and my fight against personal sexual sin before I’m ready to date, get married, and have sex.
-That’s a bitter pill for me to swallow.
-But it’s true.
+Although I still want to have a boyfriend, I realize that a romantic relationship would not be good for me to have right now.
+I need to put more effort into my fight against personal sexual sin before I date, get married, and have sex.
+That’s a bitter pill for me to swallow. but it’s true.

 Comments are closed.